ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

     ```bash
     kubectl get service frontend-external | awk '{print $4}'
     ```
-   **Note:** You will get a list of IP addresses, each representing the IP address of a node.
+   **Note:** A list of IP addresses will be provided, each representing the IP address of a node.
 This means that the application is available through the IP addresses of all nodes.

-4. Open your favorite browser and navigate to:
+4. Open favorite browser and navigate to:
     ```bash
     http://<external_IP>
     ```
    **Note:** It may take a few minutes for the platform to be online.

 ## K3s - System Services
-Refer to the detailed documentation for deploying the monitoring stack in your K3s infrastructure:
+Refer to the detailed documentation for deploying the monitoring stack in the AKS infrastructure:
-[k3s Infrastructure README](k3s/system-services/README.md), a step-by-step guide on setting up and accessing the kube-prometheus-stack using Helm in your k3s environment.
+[k3s Infrastructure README](k3s/system-services/README.md).
+This step-by-step guide covers setting up and accessing the kube-prometheus-stack using Helm in a k3s environment.
 The kube-prometheus-stack is a comprehensive monitoring solution that includes Prometheus, Grafana, and other essential monitoring components.